WordPress/gutenberg/docs/contributors/code/react-native/osx-setup-guide.md

-# Setup guide for React Native development (OSX)
+# Setup guide for React Native development (macOS)

 Are you interested in contributing to the native mobile editor?
 This guide is a detailed walk through designed to get you up and running!

-Note that the following instructions here are primarily focused on the OSX environment.
+Note that the following instructions here are primarily focused on the macOS environment.
 For other environments, [the React Native quickstart documentation](https://reactnative.dev/docs/environment-setup) has helpful pointers and steps for getting set up.

 ## Install Xcode